geocabral/pbsa/README.md

 The commit_type attribute receives one of the four values (0 - CLEAN), (1 - BUG_NOT_DISCOVERED_W_DAYS), (2 - BUG_DISCOVERED_W_DAYS) and (3 - BUG_FOUND).
 In order to compute these values for each commit, one has to know, in the original dataset, how many days a defect-inducing commit took to be fixed.
 Based on that, the processed dataset will be formatted as follows:

 1. If a commit is clean, it receives commit_type = 0
 2. If a commit is defect-inducing and took t days s.t. t > w it will have the commit_type = 1.
-This commit will generate a clean labeled commit to train the classifier w days in the future and a defect-inducing commit to train the classifier t days in the future.
-This replicated defect-inducing commit will have commit_type = 3.
+This commit will generate a clean labeled example to train the classifier w days in the future and a defect-inducing labeled example to train the classifier t days in the future.
+This defect-inducing example will have commit_type = 3.
 The former clean labeled one will be processed by a pool by the method and does not need to have this attribute assigned.
 3. If a commit is defect-inducing and took t days s.t. t <= w it will have the commit_type = 2.
 This commit will generate a defect-inducing commit to train the classifier t days in the future.
 This replicated defect-inducing commit will have commit_type = 3.

 Notice that all these commits (examples) will imediately used for testing (except when commit_type = 3).